yuxin2003/yuxin2003.github.io/_pages/research.md

 Selected Works in Progress
 ---

-1. **Chen, Y.**, Lyu, N. When Algorithms and Privacy Matter: Contextual Pathways of Incidental Exposure Shaping Internal Efficacy (Manuscript submitted)
+1. **Chen, Y.**, Lyu, N. When Algorithms and Privacy Matter: Contextual Pathways of Incidental Exposure Shaping Internal Efficacy (In revising)
-2. **Chen, Y.**, Bizzotto N., Dienlin T.  When AI Talks Health: Reasoning, Framing, and Threat in Shaping Persuasiveness (Under ethical review)
+2. **Chen, Y.**, Bizzotto N., Dienlin T. Beyond the Conclusion: The Impact of Reasoning Transparency and Message Framing on the Persuasiveness of AI-Generated Health Advice (Manuscript in preparation)
 3. Lyu, N., **Chen, Y.** Do Algorithms Make News Seem Fake?
 Investigating the Effects of Algorithmic Awareness on Fake News Perception (Manuscript in preparation)
+4. **Chen, Y.**, Divided by the Device: The Inequality of Digital Autonomy and Mental Health Outcomes in Office Hierarchies (Manuscript in preparation)